Information for new students

 Documentation for recognition of foreign qualification can be submitted in Croatian or English, but in either case it has to be translated by an official court interpretor.
 If you are looking for a court interpreter in Croatia, you should search for "sudski tumač" (Croatian for court translator).

 Prior to approving your application for temporary stay you will have to arrange your health insurance.
 Regulation of your Health Care Insurance status is critical for approval of your Temporary Status in Croatia by government officials.

 - European Health Insurance Card (EHIC) - Health insurance rights for students arriving from countries which are members of the European Union are covered by the EU Insurance Card.

 - Croatian Health Insurance Fund (CHIF) - insurance can be obtained from the Croatian Health Insurance Fund in Croatia (cost - about 80 Euro/month).

 - Private health insurance might make you ineligible for EU Insurance Card.
 Be sure to verify those issues with your insurance before arriving to Split and check what is covered by your insurance if you are in a foreign country.

 Visa and residence permit

-All enrolled candidates who do not need a Visa to enter Croatia can start the procedure either in their home country, prior to their arrival to Split, or at the Police station in Split.
 Students who need a Visa to enter Croatia are obligated to to start the procedure in their home country, prior to their arrival in Split.

 Students have organized a group for helping potential candidates and current students.
 You can find more details here

-Croatian citizens are permitted to apply for student housing.
+Croatian citizens can apply for student dorm.